Douce France

 At its launch in 1998, she was the largest sailing cat ever built and won most innovative Sailing Yacht 1999 - Showboats Design Awards.
 It was built at Alu Marine also underwent a refit in 2009 and 2015.
 The exterior and interior design was done overall by Peteghem & Lauriot Prevost (VPLP design).
 The vessel is known for a panoramic window interior lounge, one of the areas along with the teak wood aft deck, upper level cockpit, and the interior cabins in the twin hulls.

-The Douce France was the largest sail catamaran in the World, and significant step from previous designs in this history of these type of vessels.
+The Douce France was the largest sail catamaran in the world, and significant step from previous designs in this history of these types of vessels.
 Douce France has been analyzed in attempts to build similar large sailing catamarans especially for luxury cruising.